enzobercasio/rosahcpworkshop/content/docs/lab_2_cluster_creation_hcp.md

           rosa create account-roles --mode auto --yes

+2. Get the billing account to use for new ROSA Cluster creation

+          rosa list cluster

+   Copy the cluster name and use it for below command:

+          rosa describe cluster -c <cluster> | grep Billing

+   Copy the AWS Billing Account and use it below during cluster creation.

-2. Run the following command to create the cluster
+3. Run the following command to create the cluster

           rosa create cluster --cluster-name rosa-${GUID} \
             --subnet-ids ${PUBLIC_SUBNET_ID},${PRIVATE_SUBNET_ID} \
             --hosted-cp \
-            --version 4.15.34 \
+            --version 4.17.42 \
             --oidc-config-id $OIDC_ID \
-            --sts --mode auto --yes
+            --sts --mode auto --yes \
+            --billing-account <billing account>

    In about 10 minutes the control plane and API will be up, and about 5-10 minutes after, the worker nodes will be up and the cluster will be completely usable.
 This cluster will have a control plane across three AWS availability zones in your selected region, in a Red Hat AWS account and will also create 2 worker nodes in your AWS account.